It Snakes a Village: Plot

 While the restaurant and the house are being fumigated, the Belchers decide to visit Linda's parents retirement community in Florida.
 Much to the kids' dismay, the retirement community pool is closed for cleaning and they have to find new ways to entertain themselves.
 Linda discovers that the community is for retirees who participate in swinging.
 Linda's parents decided to participate beforehand, but her father Al backs out for an unknown reason.
 Because of this, the homeowners' association are going to kick them out for "failure to perform" in the parties and other activities.

 Bob decides to help the couple when Linda offers Al and Gloria residence in their own home.
 He talks to Al about the latter's insecurities, and finds out that what turns him on is a woman popping a balloon, which presents a problem since Gloria gets startled by sudden, loud noises.
 Bob makes Gloria wear ear plugs and sends them to the pot luck to participate and not get kicked out of the community.

 Meanwhile, the kids get hired by a woman in the same village to hunt and take a picture of a python residing in the village forest, which she believes is responsible for the loss of her dog Bitsy.
 She offers them $100 and the kids decide to set up camp during the night, despite Gene's ophidiphobia.
 Tina and Louise end up hunting for the python alone, only to get trapped in quicksand.
 Gene decides to rescue them using a golf cart, and the kids find Bitsy alive.
-After a quick reunion with her owner, Bitsy runs back to the forest and to the python, who turn out to both be good friends.
+After a quick reunion with her owner, Bitsy runs back to the forest and to the python, who turn out to both be lovers.